-Launch experts say the older the collection is the less affect it has on your score.
+Launch experts say the older the collection is the less effect it has on your score.
 Sometimes, paying it off can ding your score because it brings it back to the forefront.
 If it’s a large collection and the company is continuing to reach out, you should pay it off.
-Even after paying them off, collections can still appear on your credit report for between 7-10 years.
+Even after paying them off, collections can still appear on your credit report for 7-10 years.

-8.)
-Paying Off Student Loans Increases My Score
+Paying Off Student Loans Increases My Score – FALSE

 Paying off installment loans doesn’t typically have a huge impact on your score.

 There are definitely more myths to debunk and credit score information to share which is why Launch Member Service Representatives are here to assist you repair your credit.
 Call us at the number below if you’re interested in help with how to raise your credit score.